5 Oldest Cat Breeds in the World

 Siamese kittens are talkative, which many cat owners find pretty amusing.
 They will communicate their opinions in a raspy and loud voice and still expect you to attend to them and take their suggestions.

-In some cases, you can also find them turning on faucets when their owners are not watching.
-This cat can weigh around 8–15 pounds, be 8–10 inches in height, and can live up to 15–20 years.
+Sometimes, you can also find them turning on faucets when their owners are not watching.
+This cat can weigh around 8–15 pounds, be 8–10 inches tall, and live up to 15–20 years.

 3. The Abyssinian